Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 User can keep the current default values without modifying anything.
 Advanced user are advised to look into code what is the effect of each parameter. **Value can be changed but not the length of tables.
 Values MUST be entered as decimal.** Here is the signification of each variable in detail:

 - **timelapserawrecordingMode:** 1 = recording to .raw file, 0 = recording to 1x bmp files with a limit of 1024 files per folder (it od course increases the folder # automatically in case of folder capacity overflow);
 - **timelapseDelay:** list of actions associated with the timelapse button.
-A value up to zero is a delay for timelapse in ms, -1 is the regular camera mode and -2 is the motion sensor mode;
+Any positive value is a delay for timelapse in ms (even zero), -1 is the regular camera mode, -2 is the motion sensor mode, -3 is slit-scan infinite mode and -4 is slit-scan x128 mode.
+The list **must began by -2 then -1**, other values/oreder are not critical;
 - **prettyborderMode:** >1 = pretty borders, 0 = image without border.
 Quick reboot during "NOW BOOTING... message to roll over the borders;
 - **nightMode:** 1 = allows to go decrease the sensor clock to over expose image at night, 0 = constant sensor clock;
 - **motiondetectionThreshold:** value for the motion detection threshold.
 0 = detect everything, 1 = detect nothing.
 0.025 is a good starting value, the lower, the lore sensitive to motion;